-The biennial meeting is Australia’s preeminent conference in the field of combustion, and builds on a long-standing series of events, including Sydney (2017), Melbourne (2015) and Perth (2013).
-The conference will be a precursor to the prestigious 38th International Symposium on Combustion, which will also be in Adelaide.
-Both meetings are held under the auspices of the Australia and New Zealand section of the Combustion Institute.
+The biennial meeting is Australia's preeminent conference in the field of combustion, and builds on a long-standing series of events, including Adelaide (2019), Sydney (2017), Melbourne (2015) and Perth (2013), which are held under the auspices of the Australia and New Zealand section of the Combustion Institute.

-Paper and poster submissions are encouraged from a range of topics related to combustion, and associated energy-related fields, including:
+The Australian Combustion Symposium 2021 covers a range of topics related to combustion, and associated energy-related fields, including

 - Gas-Phase Reaction Kinetics